 A: Just show your Blue Medicare HMO or Blue Medicare PPO ID card to receive a flu shot.

-A: If you only go to the doctor for a flu shot, the copayment is waived.
+A: If you go to the doctor for a flu shot only, the copayment is waived.
 However, if you see the doctor for other services, an office visit copayment may be charged.

-A: We encourage most people to receive a flu vaccine.
+A: We encourage most people to receive an annual flu shot.
 Influenza, or the “flu,” can affect people of all ages as it spreads through the air from person to person.
 The virus can be as contagious as the common cold and is easily transmitted from people who are already infected.
 You can also get the flu from those who have been exposed, but have not yet developed symptoms.
 This means that you can be contagious and not even know it.

 The Centers for Disease Control and Prevention (CDC) recommend that everyone aged six months and older get a flu shot.
-Certain people are at greater risk and are encouraged to get a yearly flu vaccine.
+The annual flu shot is especially important for certain people who are at greater risk.
 These include:1

 A: Contrary to a popular myth, you cannot get the flu from the vaccine since it is made from inactive, dead viruses that are noninfectious.
 The flu strain changes each year, so even if you received a flu shot last year, you still need to get another one this year to remain protected.